STEM Fair – February 4, 2022

 Forms for STEM Fair Participation

-The forms can be used for all levels of the competition.
+The CUSEF (Central Utah Science & Engineering Fair) forms are used for all levels of the competition.

 Below you will find links to help you create a project with all the elements to be successful, helpful resources, and judging rubrics.
 If you have questions, please contact your school’s STEM Fair Coordinator.